UPDATE, MAY 2026: The EMA awarded a Certificate of Environmental Clearance (CEC) for the development of Rocky Point to Superior Hotels on April 28th.

-These are a series of articles written for the Trinidad Sunday Express in 2022 and 2024 explaining the importance of Rocky Point, and the controversial nature of the development, its ownership, and development process.
+These are a series of articles written for the Trinidad Sunday Express in 2022 and 2025 explaining the importance of Rocky Point, and the controversial nature of the development, its ownership, and approvals process.

 “The Magic Woodland” explores the special nature of Rocky Point’s Back Bay, a vital turtle nesting sight